KunaAl22/FingerDetector/README.md

 # FingerDetector
-count the number of fingers opened with hand tracking module
+Counts the number of fingers opened which can be used to build some gesture controlled stuff with hand tracking module